rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     * `post {}` hook is used to specify the post-build-actions.
 Jenkins declarative pipeline syntax provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow
     * `when {}` is used for flow control.
 It can be used at the stage level and be used to stop pipeline entering that stage. e.g. when branch is master; deploy to `test` environment.

 6. Now that we've gone through what this stuff does, let's try fix the failing build.
 If you look at the output of the Jenkins job, you'll see it's not able to find anything in Nexus to put in a container.
-To fix this, update the `Jenkinsfile` by adding a new `stage` which will run app compilation, producing the artifact in Nexus for us.
+To fix this, update the file `stage/Jenkinsfile` by adding a new `stage` which will run app compilation, producing the artifact in Nexus for us.
 Add the following below to the  `// 💥🔨 PIPELINE EXERCISE GOES HERE ` comment:

     ```groovy
             // 💥🔨 PIPELINE EXERCISE GOES HERE